 In this post, I am giving you strategies and a sample or model answer for an IELTS Speaking Part 2/ topic card/ cue card topic which is Describe a rule you did not like in school.
-This is a very significant topic card for IELTS Speaking and it has been found by some IELTS examinees in several exams recently.
+This is a very significant topic card for IELTS Speaking and it appeared in several exams recently.
 Therefore, practicing this model answer can be extremely beneficial to you.

 Strategies for answering the topic: